eecs298/eecs298.github.io/docs/final_project_overview.md

 in the prompt when submitting.
 You will be graded as a group.
 Details for submission will be on Gradescope.

 # Examples
-Below are a few examples of what you might want to aspire to, although these are largely to serve as inspirations:  you may choose very different topics or styles
+Below are a few examples of what you might want to aspire to, although these are largely to serve as inspirations:  you may choose very different topics or styles.

 Example student projects: